 Hackathons are brainstorming marathons that bring together problem-solvers and technology enthusiasts to hack a solution of a predefined challenge within a specified time frame, aimed at collaborative innovation.

-A hackathon is often organized by a tech company, for coders and tech enthusiasts to come together for a stipulated time to collaborate, brainstorm and devise a working solution to a predefined challenge or problem.
+Hackathon planning is usually done by a tech company, for coders and tech enthusiasts to come together for a stipulated time to collaborate, brainstorm and devise a working solution to a predefined challenge or problem.
 Hackathons help organizations access the best talent for recruitment, facilitate open innovation, engage with internal and external communities and build a brand name.
 While hackathons have been generally accepted as tech-focused events, attracting coders, engineers and analysts, numerous organizations are opening up these events to non-tech participants to include problem-solvers and innovators from every domain.

 Hackathons are seen as reservoirs of creative ideas, and many organizations reward or recruit the winners and encourage them to create an MVP or prototype or implement the solution.
 Participants toil continuously for 24 or more sleepless hours, bonding and eating copiously.